Christmas Price Index: Results

 Like other lighthearted economic indicators, such as The Economists Big Mac Index which tracks the price of the Big Mac hamburger in different countries, the Christmas Price Index nevertheless produces results which have meaningful interpretations.

 In general, the prices in the index have reflected the growing service economy in the United States—prices for goods have mostly fallen, but prices for labor have risen greatly.
 The cost of hiring ladies and lords, for example, has risen over 300 percent.
 After the high cost of the dancers, the seven swans are the most expensive item on the index; the unpredictable breeding cycle of swans makes their supply uncertain, and in 1995 a US Trumpeter swan breeding program led to their price halving.
 Much as the United States Consumer Price Index excludes volatile energy and food prices from its "core" index, the core Christmas Price Index excludes the swans; for 2008, the total price index rose 8.1% from 2007, while the core index rose only 1.1%.
 The cheapest item in the index is the partridge, which, in 2008, could be purchased for $20.
 Costs have generally risen and fallen along with the standard Consumer Price Index.

 The survey also tracks the cost of ordering the items online; doing so is significantly more expensive, in part due to shipping costs.
 In 2008, PNC estimated the total cost at $31,956.62, up 2.3% from 2007, while purchasing all 364 items online would cost $131,150.76, an increase of 1.8%.
 However, if the buyer were to purchase each item from the least expensive vendor, the total index would be $19,844.95, a discount of 5.86%.

 The 2020 index did not include nine Ladies Dancing, ten Lords-A-Leaping, eleven Pipers Piping, or twelve Drummers Drumming due to COVID-19 restrictions on live performances.

+In 2019, an attempt was made to calculate a redneck version of the index for Jeff Foxworthy's "Redneck 12 Days of Christmas."
+The calculation was hampered by the overwhelming cost of one of the twelve items on Foxworthy's list, "nine years' probation," which was calculated from the salary of a probation officer over nine years and subtracting the cost to the state to incarcerate someone over that same length of time; this entry accounted for 98% of the over $275,000 index, which itself was seven times higher than the corresponding standard Christmas Price Index.
+Discounting the probation, the 11 remaining items cost $6,019.36.